sCent02/Bike-Rental-shop/README.md

 Finally, you should save the `clean_data` and `agg_data` as the csv files.

 It is recommended to use `pandas` for this project.

+To learn more about my output for this project, kindly click this [link](/retail_pipeline.py)